IBM/webspherelab/Liberty_Perf_Lab.md

             macOS:\
             <img src="./media/image149.png" width="672" height="720" />

-    1. Windows uses the WSL2 backend which defaults to 50% of RAM or 8GB, whichever is less, and the same number of CPUs as the host.
-This may be overridden with a [`%UserProfile%\.wslconfig` file](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configuration-setting-for-wslconfig) with, for example:
+    1. The Windows WSL2 backend defaults to 50% of RAM or 8GB, whichever is less, and the same number of CPUs as the host.
+This may be overridden with a [`%UserProfile%\.wslconfig` file](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configuration-setting-for-wslconfig) with, for example (preferrably at least 4GB and, ideally, at least 8GB):
        ```
        [wsl2]
        memory=10GB